 1. Online Publicly-funded Institutions

-Independent Learning Centre (ILC): As Ontario’s largest online high school, ILC continues to provide online Ontario Secondary School Diploma (OSSD) courses.
-Students at ILC can begin their classes at any time, having up to 10 months to complete any of the 144 courses that they offer.
+Independent Learning Centre (ILC): As Ontario’s largest online high school, ILC continues to provide online Ontario Secondary School Diploma courses.
+Students at ILC can begin their classes anytime, having up to 10 months to complete any of the offered 144 courses.

-Virtual Learning Centre: VLC is the oldest operating online school in Ontario, offering both asynchronous learning and live, online classes.
-Much like the traditional in-class schooling, the timeline of course completion is based on the semester system.
-VLC also allows students live interaction with their teachers and peers through their real-time classes and/or their extra-curricular activities and clubs (chess, debate, student newspaper, etc.).
+Virtual Learning Centre: VLC, the oldest online school in Ontario, offers both asynchronous and live, online classes following the semester system.
+Students can engage with teachers and peers through real-time classes and extra-curricular activities like chess, debate, and student newspaper.

 2. Virtual Private High Schools